|

-Horseshoe Bluff in Dubuque where I had a hike and found a marble. |
+Horseshoe Bluff in Dubuque where I had a hike and found a marble.

-Part 2) we had several food cravings.
+At the end of our hike (read about Part 1 and Part 2) we had several food cravings.
 That night while I caught up with a friend from high school, we had fries and burgers (vegetarian burgers), and Cheetos.
 It was a very nice end to my Colorado experience.
 I headed out the next morning with my leftover food to sustain me.
 Remember I had more food than I needed?
 I am still trying to finish things off, with the help of my parents again.

-Dubuque is somewhere behind me in this picture. |
+Dubuque is somewhere behind me in this picture.

 I managed to get all the way through Nebraska and into Iowa on that first day of homeward travel.
 I still slept at a rest area, but I thought I might be more comfortable if I slept on the back seat.
 Unfortunately the back seat does not lay flat and I slept curled up the whole night, even when I finally admitted defeat and slid to the floor because of my gear and the seats being up there still wasn't enough room for me to stretch my legs out.

-In the valley of the bluff after I climbed down a rock face to get off the bluff. |
+In the valley of the bluff after I climbed down a rock face to get off the bluff.

 Before I left home I had joined a group on Facebook for the World's Biggest Marble Hunt.
 Contemporary glass artists are making marbles and people are "losing" them all over the world.
 You have to be a member of the group to participate.
 Once a marble is posted "lost" with clues how to find it, then whomever figures out the clues and finds it, gets to keep it or re-lose it as they wish.
 There have been few lost marbles in Wisconsin, but many in Colorado, I had hoped to find one while I was in Colorado, but none were posted near to where we were.
 My dad grew up in Dubuque, Iowa and I was planning on coming back that way to see where he grew up.
 About a week from when I would be going through, someone "lost" a marble there.
 My last day in Colorado I figured out the clues and knew where to find the marble.
 The night at the rest area I asked if the marble was still in play and it was.
 I made a trip to the place it was hidden, had a great hike, and found a marble!